openhab/openhab-addons/bundles/org.openhab.binding.juicenet/README.md

 This binding should work with multiple JuiceBox EV chargers associated with the account, however it is currently only tested with a single EV charger.

+### Discovery

+Once a JuiceNet Account bridge has been created, any JuiceBox EV Chargers associated with this account will be discovered.

-## Thing Configuration
+### Thing Configuration

-The only configuration required is to create a JuiceNet account thing and fill in the appropriate API token.
+The configuration required is to create a JuiceNet account thing and fill in the appropriate API token.
 The API token can be found on the Account page at https://home.juice.net/Manage.

-Once, the JuiceNet Account thing has been created, all JuiceBox EV chargers associated with that account will be discovered and added to the inbox.

-## Manual Configuration Example

-The bridge and device can be manually configured in a .things file.
-Both the apiToken parameter for the Bridge and the unitID parameter for the EV charger can be found on the account page at https://home.juce.net.
+A JuiceBox EV Charger requires a a unitID which can also be found in the device settings at the JuiceNet web page.

+If configuring the binding with manual configuration an example thing file looks like this:

 ```
 Bridge juicenet:account:myaccount [ apiToken="xxxx-xxxx-xxxx-xxxx-xxxxx" ] {